GutierManu/GutierManu/README.md

 My portfolio is organized into three categories: XR (AR/VR), 2D, and 3D.
 Each game/app is labeled with one of three statuses:

 - Published: The game/app has been published on a determined platform or delivered directly to the client.
 - Prototype: The project has some functionality that can be used in future projects or was created for learning purposes.
-Full development might or might not
 - Work in progress: The project is currently being developed and is planned for release in the future. </p>

 In addition to the project status, each entry will specify the game engine used for its development, whether it was a collaborative or independent effort, my role/contribution, and the period for its release.